BelgianNoise/react-plex-content-request/README.md

 ## Website concept

-Create a website where people can request new content to be added to my Plex media server.
+A website where people can request new content to be added to my Plex media server.

 ## Status